johngoettsche/yparser/ReadMe.txt

 		-S		shows the source input for the states
 					{} as a set of states
 					[] as a set of inputs
+		-E		shows a list of potiential error snippits

 		-o  to write to filename-Option.txt file